 With over 17,000 islands and more than 300 ethnic groups, Indonesia’s cuisines are some of the most diverse in the world.
 For those who adore masakan Indonesia, and for those eager to discover the archipelago’s culinary gifts, there is of course a feast on offer at at this year’s Ubud Food Festival.
 But with so much on the table, where to begin?
-For a tastebud teaser, here are seven Special Events with Indonesian food in the spotlight.
+For a tastebud teaser, here are six Special Events with Indonesian food in the spotlight.

 If they’re not experimenting and innovating in the kitchen, Felix Schoener and Fido Nuswatama Rahadian of Locavore’s LocaLAB, and Asli Food Project’s Crystal Chiu, are scouring the archipelago for rare and unusual ingredients, some of which have been long forgotten.
 In this intimate dinner for 12, they’ll share their delicious discoveries.

 As the dusk descends on the Ayung Valley and smooth jazz floats on the breeze, settle in for an eve of unforgettable Indonesian cuisine.
 Petty Elliott is a culinary icon, and alongside two of the Aman group’s Executive Chefs, their creations will form the essential Special Event for true lovers of Indonesian flavors.

 Take a culinary journey from the highlands of Papua and West Timor to Bali.
 UFF Founder & Director Janet DeNeefe teams up with the Jungle Chef Charles Toto, and food activist Dicky Senda, for a long table lunch that spotlights Indonesia’s lesser known eastern islands, and epitomizes the nation’s diversity.